scienceai/paper-checkbox/README.md

 ### API
 * `checked: Boolean`: Optional.
 Determines whether the checkbox is displayed as checked or unchecked.
+* `children: Any`: Optional.
+Used as a label for the checkbox.
 * `disabled: Boolean`: Optional.
-Determines whether the.
+Determines whether the checkbox is disabled.
 * `onClick: Function`: Optional.
 Called when the `<PaperCheckbox>` component is clicked.

 ### Example